Mindey/X-Maze/README.md

 X-Maze
 ======

-"The software would allow teachers to design their maze with tunnels and problems within."
+The software would allow teachers to design their maze with tunnels and problems within.

 ******************************************************************************